sungwu/Lidar_obstacle_dection/README.md

 ## Decription
-A Project in Sensor fusion Nanodegree, Udacity
+A project in Udacity Sensor Fusion Nanodegree

 ## More information
 You can download origin source code at Udacity github repository.